amsibert-fmms/familyplanner/docs/planning/hybrid-enrichment-strategy.md

 # Hybrid Local + Optional External Data Fetch Design

-This document describes a local-first data enrichment approach for ingredients, products, nutrition fields, barcodes, and receipt OCR entries.
-External sources are used opportunistically, never required, and always editable by the user.
+This strategy keeps enrichment local-first while allowing optional external lookups for barcodes, products, and nutrition data.
+It pairs with the roadmap and data model plan to ensure enrichment work is safe, reviewable, and traceable.

-## Principles
+## Scope and Principles
-- Local-first storage with optional enrichment; the data model does not depend on external services.
+- **Local-first**: the data model and user experience never depend on external services.
-- User control: proposed data is always reviewable and editable before persistence.
+- **User control**: proposed data is always reviewable and editable before persistence.
-- Privacy and offline friendliness: enrichment can be deferred to background sync when connectivity is available.
+- **Offline-friendly**: enrichment can be deferred to background sync when connectivity is available.
-- Traceability: provenance metadata records source system, URL, and confidence.
+- **Traceable**: provenance metadata records source system, URL, and confidence.

 ## Target Objects
 - Ingredients, Products, PantryItems, RecipeIngredients, and any models with nutrition or barcode data.